| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 defined.

-The argument switch-frame-ok, if non-nil
+The argument switch-frame-ok, if non-nil, means that this

-function should process a switch-frame
+function should process a switch-frame event if the user switches

 frames before typing anything.
 If the user switches frames in the middle of